Affiliate links on Android Authority may earn us a commission. Learn more.

-Apple AirPods (2019) review: Should you buy them?
+Apple AirPods (2019) review: Should you buy them in 2021?

 This depends on a few factors, the most important of which is, are you using an iOS device?
 As you’re reading this on an Android website, chances are you’re not.
 That means you’re going to be missing out on some of the things that make the AirPods truly special, like “Hey Siri” functionality and the option to pause music automatically when you take them out.
-If you’re an Android user, there are other options for you to choose from, many of which have similar features and will probably fit better in your ears.

 You’re probably not interested in AirPods because you’re an audiophile.
 They’re a tech gadget, and a good one at that, even with the feature limitations on Android.
 Android users have other options for to choose from, many of which have similar features and a better fit.
 If you have an iPhone, we recommend that you just save up for the AirPods Pro instead.

 What should you get instead of the AirPods?